willdahlgreen/nicar2022_qgis2/README.md

 Reposition the map a bit using the steps above to give yourself room for a scale bar and source at the bottom.

-To add the scale bar, click `Add Item` >  `Add Scale Bar` and drag it to where you want it.
+To add the scale bar, click `Add Scale Bar` from the toolbar and drag it to where you want it.
 Once it’s selected you can change the number of points by editing the settings in `Segments` on the right toolbar (making these `left 0` and `right 4` will give you 0-400 with 4 intervals).
 You can also change the font by expanding the `Fonts and colors` section and double clicking the box that says `Font`.

 ![](screenshots/qgis2_scrn45_printcomposer3.png)